Mylinde/FreeGPT/README.md

 ## GPT 3.5/4, LLaMA, Mistral

 <strong>NOT REQUIRE ANY API KEY</strong> ❌🔑

-This project features a WebUI utilizing the [G4F API](https://github.com/xtekky/gpt4free). <br>
-Experience the power of ChatGPT with a user-friendly interface.

 ## Features 📢
 - Client runs also as PWA